Dalton (unit): Electron mass measurement

 As may be observed from the old values (2014 CODATA) in the table below, the main limiting factor in the precision of the Avogadro constant was the uncertainty in the value of the Planck constant, as all the other constants that contribute to the calculation were known more precisely.

-The power of the presently defined values of universal constants can be understood from the table below (2018 CODATA).
+The power of having defined values of universal constants as is presently the case can be understood from the table below (2018 CODATA).